-- (c) appears to have purposefully eliminated [...] the positions he is trying to fill through the new application within the 12 months immediately preceding the date of the application. - 4.
-Member States may reject an application for authorisation for admission as a seasonal worker if the third-country national has not complied with the obligations arising from a previous decision on admission as a seasonal worker.
+- (c) has eliminated the positions he is trying to fill, within the 12 months immediately preceding the date of the application, in order to employ third-country nationals through the new application. - 4.
+Member States may reject an application for authorisation for the purpose of seasonal work if the third-country national has not complied with the obligations arising from a previous decision on admission as a seasonal worker.

-Withdrawal or non-extension/non-renewal of the authorisation for admission as a seasonal worker6
+Withdrawal or non-extension/non-renewal of the authorisation for the purpose of seasonal work